-Shaded till early afternoon and backed by sheer vertical red cliffs, this stunning beach is an excellent hangout.
+Shaded till early afternoon and backed by sheer vertical red cliffs, this stunning beach is an excellent hangout and one of the best beaches in Greece.
 The beach is accessible from Avliótes, a handsome hill town with the odd kafenio and tavernas but few concessions to tourism.

 This is the prettiest destination on the east coast of the island, sitting on a rocky bay at the top.
 It’s a small fishing port with an end-of-the-world feel to it as you approach from a distance.
 This bay has a few lovely little coves with some of the clearest water around, perfect for swimming.

 Áyii Anáryiri, Spétses

 This is the largest and most popular beach on Spétses.
 It’s a long, sheltered, partly sandy bay with an offshore swimming pontoon and a watersports centre offering kayaks, pedaloes, windsurfers and catamarans to rent, as well as waterskiing.
 At the end of the beach concrete steps lead round to the Bekiris Cave, a low-ceilinged, shallow cavern you can clamber in through and then swim out.

 Of all the beaches in Alykí the sand-and-pebble west bay gets oversubscribed in peak season.
 To avoid this head 1km further southwest and hit the secluded Kékes beach set in a lovely pine grove.

 The prettiest of the beaches on the Kalamáki peninsula, fine-sand Vromólimnos is a bit of a walk from the nearest bus stop, and hence a little quieter than many south-coast sands.
 It still has several cafés from which to enjoy sunset views, though, and a busy water-ski operation.

 Vromólimnos beach in Skiáthos © Oscar Johns / Shutterstock

 Lalária beach, Skiáthos